 Yes.
 Price really depends on what stones and alloys you choose but I can help guide you on what's available within your budget.
 Custom work commands a higher price compared to made-to-order or ready to ship, the simple reason is because there is a lot more work involved.
 Custom work usually begins around $1500 and I only take custom work in gold.

 Do you take payment plans?

 No. I take a $100 deposit to secure the commission and once I have provided you with a quote for your custom piece you have the choice of paying half now and half on completion or paying in full up front.

 Why is the piece I want so much more expensive than what I've seen on Etsy?

 First of all, if you can find what you want on Etsy then I recommend you purchase there, but since you are here I imagine you want something you haven't yet found.
 Secondly, custom work requires a lot more of my time.
 It is a one to one consultation process where I carefully refine exactly what you want and translate that into a design.
 I spend many hours searching for the perfect gemstones, color matching and creating layouts and designs as well as responding to emails which can take hours.
-I then spend hours and days working up potential designs for you where you only receive the most favorable and workable sketches.
-In most cases, the design process is where I spend most of my time working and I often under estimate the number of hours required to design the piece.
-You are most certainly getting more than your money's worth for a completely hand fabricated piece.
+I then spend hours and days working up further designs where you only receive the most favorable and workable sketches.
+In most cases, the design process is where I spend most of my time working as it is one of the most involved parts of the process.

 Do you work with customer's stones?